kusti8/hue-plus/README.md

     spectrum            Pulsing through a set of colors alternating         Two alternating colors
     candlelight         A flickering color
-    power               Control power to the channels
+    wings               Strips of light meeting in the center power               Control power to the channels

 optional arguments:
   -h, --help            show this help message and exit -p PORT, --port PORT  The port, defaults to /dev/ttyACM0 -c CHANNEL, --channel CHANNEL
-                        The channel, defaults to 1
-  -g GUI, --gui GUI     How many colors of GUI picker
+                        The channel, defaults to 0 (BOTH) -g GUI, --gui GUI     How many colors of GUI picker
 ```
 ### Fixed